skyvers/skyve-dev-guide/chapters/skyve-persistence-mechanisms.md

 _Figure 87 Example of the result of hover action over the flag icon_

- ### Document scoping row-level security & source identification
+ ### Document scoping row-level security and source identification

 Skyve supports declarative row-level security which is enforced pervasively and implicitly across all development contexts.
 Documents